In this guide, you will learn the exact steps for running A/B tests on WordPress for free using Elementor and Google Optimize.

 Sometimes, website owners go with their gut, thinking less about stats and more about what they assume users might enjoy.
 Although it sounds more romantic, this is not the way to go about improving your user experience and boosting your conversions.

 Professionals use A/B testing for a reason.
 It allows for decision making with the use of cold, hard stats.
 There’s nothing questionable about it since you compare two variations of one webpage and see which performs the best.

 Luckily, A/B testing is both free and relatively simple to set up with the help of Google Optimize.
-Not only that, but when you utilize Elementor, you can generate landing pages on the fly and test them out without any problems.
+Not only that, but when you utilize Elementor, you can create landing pages in minutes on the fly and test them out without any problems.